makeabilitylab/physcomp/advancedio/smoothing-input.md

 SPECIAL CASE: DATA LOGGING

-Note that if you're **logging** data (*e.g.,* to a storage card or the cloud), it's often best to first capture and transmit the **raw** data so that you can experiment with signal processing approaches *post hoc* (*e.g.,* offline in Jupyter Notebook).
+Note that if you're **logging** data (*e.g.,* to a storage card or the cloud) for research or data experiments, it's often best to first capture and transmit the **raw** data so that you can experiment with signal processing approaches *post hoc* (*e.g.,* offline in Jupyter Notebook).
 Through offline analysis with these raw logs, you can determine an ideal sampling frequency and filtering approach for your particular hardware components and problem domain.
-Then, you can implement this approach in your field-deployed system to save computational overhead, bandwidth, power, *etc.*.
+Then, you can implement this approach in your field-deployed system, which can result in reduced computational overhead, bandwidth, power, *etc.*.

 ---

 ### Moving average filter

-The most common filter in DSP is the moving average filter, which slides a window of size $$N$$ over a raw signal, computes the average over that window, and uses this average as the smoothed value.
+The most common filter in DSP is the **moving average filter** (or moving mean filter), which slides a window of size $$N$$ over a raw signal, computes the average over that window, and uses this average as the smoothed value.

 $$MA=\frac{X_{1} + X_{2} + \ldots + X_{N}}{N}$$

 This filter is a type of **low-pass** filter because it smooths out (eliminates) the high frequency oscillations in the signal.

 You can control the filter's performance by tweaking the size of the sliding window.
-The animation below demonstrates a sliding window of size 3 for a moving average filter.
+The animation below demonstrates a sliding window of size 3.
 The blue line corresponds to the raw input signal; the orange line, the smoothed filter output.
 For illustrative purposes, we only show the sliding window applied to a subset of data.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/MovingAverageFilter_PowerPointAnimation_TrimmedAndCropped.mp4" type="video/mp4" />